capensis/canopsis/sources/docs/fr/guide-developpement/struct-event.md

 }
 ```

-See bellow for more informations about those fields.
+See below for more informations about those fields.

 ### Event Statistics Counter Increment Structure